Satisfactory Academic Progress Policy for Financial Aid

 Institutions are required to establish minimum standards of academic progress for all matriculated students, including those receiving federally funded financial aid.
-Federal regulations limit Title IV Student Financial Aid funding to those students who, according to institutional policy, are maintaining satisfactory academic progress (SAP) toward their degree objective.
-In practice, SAP is required for essentially all financial aid at Moravian College.
+Federal regulations limit Title IV Student Financial Aid funding to those students who, according to institutional policy, are maintaining Satisfactory Academic Progress (SAP) toward their degree objective.
+In practice, SAP is required for essentially all financial aid at Moravian University.
 The primary interest, from a financial aid perspective, is to assure the best and most equitable use of financial aid funds from all sources.
-Moravian College has established the following SAP policy for financial aid in accordance with these regulations.
+Moravian University has established the following SAP policy for financial aid in accordance with these regulations.

 Effective January 2018, students are expected to successfully complete –with a passing grade—at least 70 percent of all course units (or credits) attempted.
 All coursework will be counted in this measure, except courses officially dropped during the college’s drop/ add period at the start of each term.
 Included are all courses in the same program of study that are/were taken at any other schools attended.
 Although full- or part-time students are not required to maintain continuous enrollment to remain eligible for financial aid, students returning after a period of absence will have their records and eligibility reviewed before financial aid is granted.
 Coursework taken in a summer session or other special sessions is counted in the total units attempted/ completed.
 Failed courses, incompletes and course withdrawals count as unsuccessful attempts.
 Exceptions may be made for students on an approved medical or military leave of absence.

 Students enrolled less than full-time will be required to meet the same minimum cumulative grade point averages as students enrolled full-time, and must complete at least 70 percent of all coursework attempted.

 Statement of Standards for Graduate Students